yuqingc31/yuqingc31/README.md

 -->

 I'm Yuqing, a master of computing and innovation student at UOA.
-Feel free to ask me questions if you are interested in this field or you are about to study it.

 My Medium articles: https://medium.com/@yuqingc31